 This Code details the technical requirements to be met by Western Power on its transmission networks and by Users who connect facilities to the transmission networks.
-In addition, the planning criteria to be applied to the network is contained within this Code.
+In addition, the planning criteria to be applied to the network are contained within this Code.
 Prospective Users or existing Users who wish to connect facilities to the transmission networks must first submit an access application to Western Power in accordance with Part 2 of the Regulations.

-As this document is subject to amendment, people referring to this document are advised to consult the Manager Planning & Contracts, Western Power Corporation, at the address below, to ensure that they have the latest version.
+As this document is subject to amendment, people referring to this document are advised to consult the Manager Networks Customer Services & Business Development, Western Power Corporation, at the address below, to ensure that they have the latest version.

-Manager Planning & Contracts Transmission Division Western Power Corporation GPO Box L921 PERTH WA 6001 Telephone: (09) 326 6687 [From May 1997; (08) 9326 6687] Facsimile: (09) 326 6550 [From May 1997; (08) 9326 6550]
+Manager Network Customer Services & Business Development Networks Business Unit Western Power Corporation GPO Box L921 PERTH WA 6001 Telephone: (08) 9326 6687 Facsimile: (08) 9326 6550